 Kaolin clay, French Green clay, Tapioca starch, Matcha powder, Coconut milk powder, Sodium Cocoyl Isethionate, Colloidal oatmeal, Aloe vera powder, Nettles, Moringa leaf, Marshmallow root, Chamomile, Camelia sinensis (green tea) oil, & Essential oils of: Geranium & Green Tea Co2

 How to Use as a Mask: First wash your face to ensure it’s clean.
 Using a wooden spoon (no metal!), scoop out approx. a teaspoon of the mask mixture into a glass or ceramic bowl.
 To activate your mask, add one or more of the following liquids to fully customize your mask.
+For a spa-worthy mask, use just a little liquid to create a paste!

-• hydrosol of your choice (I would do rose, geranium, lavender, calendula or chamomile)
+• hydrosol of your choice

 • apple cider vinegar or witch hazel for an astringent mask (oily/acneic skin)